sushantnadkar/vcgencmd/README.md

 Returns the display power state as *on* or *off* of the display whose ID is passed as the parameter.

-The display ID for the preceeding three methods are determined by the following table.
+The display ID for the preceding three methods are determined by the following table.

 | Display | ID |
 | --- | --- |